Skip to content

 • Conduct a training needs analysis to create a customized learning path for the employee so they can fill in their skills gaps.
 One option can include upskilling sessions or a reskilling program if they change roles or require training that replaces or updates their current topic knowledge.

-• Partner employees with a mentor or career coach who can help employees improve some of their soft skills and team skills, including problem-solving, listening, and communication.
+• Partner employees with a mentor or career coach, or even employ an AI personal coach like Marlee who can help employees improve their soft skills and team skills, including problem-solving, listening, and communication.
 It can also improve self-confidence and provide self-accountability during their training program.

 • If an employee has outgrown their role or voiced the desire to progress, consider starting them on a succession plan or a leadership development course in case they seek a career change.